-For a less effortful alternative, you might want to take a lead from house rehab specialist Bill Samuel of Blue Ladder Development (opens in new tab) and get a drill bit brush.
-‘This will do a much better job of scrubbing the grout clean than you could ever do by hand,’ he says.
+For a less effortful alternative, you might want to take a lead from house rehab specialist Bill Samuel of Blue Ladder Development and get a drill bit brush, available at Walmart.
+‘This will do a much better job of scrubbing the grout clean than you could ever do by hand,’ he comments.

 If you’re the owner of a shop vac, this can be a great answer to how to clean grout in floor tile.
 Apply an alkaline cleaner according to product instructions, then use the shop vac to lift the dirty water, recommends the TCNA.
 As well as getting rid of the water, the vac will lift the dirt from the grout.